-Market Value of PUF Investments, 08-31-14 \$17.4 billion
+Market Value of PUF Investments, Dist 08-31-13 \$14.9 billion \$644

-Distribution to AUF (FY 14) \$877.4 million (7%)
+Distribution to AUF (FY 13) \$644.3 million (5.7%)

 - The 1876 Texas Constitution dedicated about 1 million acres of land to create the PUF.
 Through the dedication of additional land and the investment of revenue from mineral production on PUF land, the PUF now includes 2.1 million acres, primarily in West Texas, as well as \$14.9 billion in investments.
-The PUF benefits The University of Texas System (except UTPA and UTB)1 and The Texas A&M University System. - The Constitution prescribes the management, investment and use of the PUF, including the distribution and use of income from the PUF. - The Constitution vests management authority of the PUF in the UT System Board of Regents, which contracts with The University of Texas Investment Management Company (UTIMCO) for investment services. - The Constitution allows distributions to the AUF from the total return on investment assets of the PUF.
+The PUF benefits The University of Texas System (except UTPA and UTB) and The Texas A&M University System. - The Constitution prescribes the management, investment and use of the PUF, including the distribution and use of income from the PUF. - The Constitution vests management authority of the PUF in the UT System Board of Regents, which contracts with The University of Texas Investment Management Company (UTIMCO) for investment services. - The Constitution allows distributions to the AUF from the total return on investment assets of the PUF.
 The target annual distribution rate is 4.75%, but may increase to 5% depending on investment performance.
 The Constitution requires the UT System Board of Regents to provide a stable stream of distributions while maintaining the purchasing power of PUF investments and AUF distributions.
 The distributions, plus surface income earned on PUF lands, are available for appropriation. - PUF lands produce two streams of income: one from mineral interests such as oil and gas and the other from surface interests such as grazing. - Income from the sale of PUF land and income from mineral interests such as bonuses, rentals and royalties must be added to the PUF and invested.
 Distributions from the PUF and income from surface interests are deposited in the AUF. - The UT System and the Texas A&M System may issue bonds for construction projects and other capital purposes in an amount not to exceed 20% and 10%, respectively, of the book value of the PUF. - The proceeds of PUF bonds may not be used for operational expenses. - The Legislature appropriates the AUF, which the Constitution divides between the UT System (two-thirds) and the Texas A&M System (one-third).
-After debt service on PUF bonds, the remainder of the UT System's two-thirds share of the AUF is appropriated for support and maintenance of UT Austin and UT System Administration. - The Constitution does not permit use of the AUF for support and maintenance of other UT System institutions.
+After debt service on PUF bonds, the remainder of the UT System's two-thirds share of the AUF is appropriated for support and maintenance of UT Austin and UT System Administration. - The Constitution does not permit use of the AUF for support and maintenance of other UT System institutions. - A 1984 constitutional amendment brought all then-existing UT System institutions into the PUF.
+UTPA and UTB joined the UT System after that amendment and benefit from the Higher Education Assistance Fund.